engin100/980/labs/lab-2.md

 Just so we are all on the same page, according to this calculation, the total area under the curve at this point should be 21.96 (in cell E17).

+Make a copy of this page (File - Make a copy) and place it somewhere in your own google drive directory.
+You could download this as an excel spreadsheet if you would like also and do all of this on your computer with Excel.

-Let’s change some things, and see what happens:
+Using your personal copy, let’s change some things and see what happens:
   - Change $$dx$$ to 0.5, 0.25, 0.125, and 0.1.
 Compare the areas of the domains using different $$dx$$.
   - Change dx back to 0.5.
 Change “end x” to 20.0.
 Compare the areas of the function using different "end x".